bossmido/tag-surfer/README.md

 project.
 Note that a project root is assumed to be the one that contains any of the file or directory names listed in the `g:om_root_markers` option (by default these are `.git`, `.svn`, `.hg`, `.bzr` and `_darcs`).

-#### Two kinds of search

-*Tag Surfer* provides two kinds of search.
-By default the search is performed in a *fuzzy* fashion, but if you set the `g:om_smart_search` option to `1` you can rely on a more "word-aware" search.
-Try both and see which one fit best for you.

 #### Languages support